datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster-In-R.md

 * Be able to reproject a raster in R

-###Challenge Code
-Throughout the lesson we have Challenges that reinforce learned skills.
-Possible solutions to the challenges are not posted on this page, however, the code for each challenge is in the `R` code that can be downloaded for this lesson (see footer on this page).

 **To complete this lesson:** you will need the most current version of R, and preferably RStudio, loaded on your computer.